TAN-OpenLab/FTCF-NET/README.md

 ## Pre-Trained Weights for FTCF-Net

-​    Our FTCF-Net achieves 98.50%, 99.50%, 98.00% and 100.00% accuracy on RLVS, Hockey Fight, Violent Flow and Movies Fight datasets respectively.
+​Our FTCF-Net achieves 98.50%, 99.50%, 98.00% and 100.00% accuracy on RLVS, Hockey Fight, Violent Flow and Movies Fight datasets respectively.
 The model parameters with the best results can be obtained through the following links.(http://mirror.neu.edu.cn/tanOpenLab/)